-While using, wood will pass through it and the depth of the gap will vary based on the type of wood; 60 measures around 0.08-inch-wide, while 80 measures approximately 0.13 inch deep.
+While using, wood will pass through it and the depth of the gap will vary based on the type of wood; 60 measures around 0.08 inches wide, while 80 measures approximately 0.13 inches deep.

-When planning your project, know which materials you’ll be cutting with your miter saw blade to choose which one to use: hard or soft woods?
+When planning your project, know which materials you’ll be cutting with your miter saw blade to choose which one to use: hard or softwood.

 Despite the fact that hardwoods need greater effort than softer ones, 60 tooth blades are more than enough for these applications because blades rarely face failure in these materials.

 Softwood is fragile and will your blade will break if it is not cut with the appropriate technique.

 Because they can cut through both hardwoods and softwoods, 80 teeth are more suitable for this material than other types of teeth.

 Both blades are suitable for simple tasks or finer cuts that do not require a lot of effort, however, blades with 80 teeth are more common.